-The College of Education offers routes to teacher certification for Early Childhood through Grade 4 (EC-4), Grades 4-8, Grades 8-12, and Early Childhood through Grade 12 (EC-12) certification.
+The College of Education offers routes to teacher certification for Early Childhood through Grade 6 Generalist (EC-6), Grades 4-8, Grades 8-12, and Early Childhood through Grade 12 (EC-12) certification.
 Students who pursue teacher certification do not declare a major in "education."
-Students seeking EC-4 or Grades 4-8 certification are "interdisciplinary academic" majors.
+Students seeking EC-6 Generalist or Grades 4-8 certification are "interdisciplinary academic" majors.
 Students pursuing Grades 8-12 certification will major in one of the following disciplines/teaching fields: biology, computer science, English, history, mathematics, or natural sciences.
 Students pursuing EC-12 certification must choose a major in either physical education or music.
-All students seeking certification must meet State Board for Educator Certification (SBEC) and university Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree requirements, or Bachelor of Music (B.M.) degree requirements for EC-12 music certification.
+All students seeking certification must meet State Board for Educator Certification (SBEC) and university Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree requirements, or Bachelor of Music Education (B.M.E.) degree requirements for EC-Grade 12 Music Education Teacher Certification (Choral).

 Required scores, as determined by the College of Education, on the Texas Higher Education Assessment (THEA) test over the basic skills of reading, writing, and mathematics must be achieved prior to admission to the Teacher Certification Program.
-No education courses (EDUC, ECHE, READ), with the exception of EDUC 1301, EDUC 3312, and READ 3330 may be taken until all sections of the THEA have been passed with scores of 260 in Reading and 240 in Writing and Math.
-The College of Education, therefore, strongly recommends that those students seeking certification take the THEA by the end of their freshman year.
+No education courses (EDUC, ECHE, READ), with the exception of EDUC 1301, EDUC 3312, READ 3330, and READ 3332 may be taken until the student is accepted into the Teacher Certification Program.